maplibre/maplibre-native/docs/mdbook/src/android/geojson-guide.md

 ```

 ### 5. Updating data at runtime
-The most important feature of GeoJsonDataSources, once we add one of them, we can set another set of data.
+The most important feature of GeoJsonSources, once we add one of them, we can set another set of data.
 We achieve this with `setGeoJson()` method.

 For example we create a source variable and check if it is not assigned, then we create new source object and add it to style, otherwise we set another data: